nes-lab/shepherd/docs/user/hardware.md

 Shepherd is a HW/SW solution and this section describes the key interfaces of the shepherd hardware that are relevant to users.

-Each shepherd observer consists of five key components:
+Each shepherd observer consists of four key components:

 - The BeagleBone is a Single Board Computer, handling synchronization, data storage and hardware control
 - The shepherd cape contains the harvester- and emulator-circuitry and all other fixed hardware parts